Diseases

 • Pathogen

-• It cannot be assumed that isolates from geographical areas other than Europe, the near East and N. and S. America fall within the previously described species and biovars.
+For epidemiology studies, molecular analyses should be routinely included since there is clear evidence that classical biovar typing lacks resolution (B. suis case) and isolates from geographical areas other than Europe, the near East and N. and S. America do not necessarily fall within the previously described biovars.

 • Variability of the disease